sdeepti/atulChange/README.md

 Please see 'Arguments' section (below) for recommended file extensions.<br>
 <br>
 2.<br>Make sure that input fasta files do not have integers in name.
 For ex - test.1.fa or arabidopsis.new.2.4.fa<br>
-Files with such names are deleted sometimes while cleanup operation
+Files with such names are deleted sometimes while cleanup operation<br>
 <br>
 3.<br>All the input files 1) miRNAs 2) FASTA file for genome or transcripts and 3) degradome/PARE in tag-count format should be in same directory,including sPARTA script<br><br>